-Dr. “I left by bedside manner at home” (AKA Dr. “You will probably cry during this visit”)
+Dr. “I left my bedside manner at home” or “You will probably cry during this visit”

 Dr. “Everyone in the office can hear what I’m saying to you”